antho-rousseau/XenC/README.md

 Copyright 2013, Anthony Rousseau, LIUM, University of Le Mans, France
 Contact: anthony.rousseau@lium.univ-lemans.fr

+Development of the XenC tool has been partially funded by the European Commission under the MateCat project.

 To reference XenC in your publications, please cite this article: